-\$300,000 Scots benefit
+300,000 Scots benefit

-Scale of Scotland's Malawi links
+SCALE of Scotland's links with Malawi

 In November 2010 the University of Edinburgh conducted an independent analysis of the scale and impact of the links represented under the Scotland Malawi Partnership umbrella.

 In July 2014, to mark Team Malawi's arrival at the Glasgow Commonwealth Games, the university published updated figures, based on a repeat study, allowing them to observe trends through recent years.
 This updated study, found that an estimated: